Adaeze-Jennifer/Pharmaceutical_Sales_Analysis/README.md

 - Or inadequate distribution strategies

 From a regional perspective, the near-equal performance of Poland and Germany indicates stable market penetration, but also reveals a lack of aggressive expansion or differentiation strategy in either market.

+## 📊 Dashboard Development (Project Requirements)
+To address the business questions, five structured analyses were developed using PivotTables and visualisations:

+- Product Sales Analysis – Identified top revenue-generating products
+- Country Performance – Compared sales across regions
+- Sales Trend (Yearly & Monthly) – Evaluated performance over time
+- Top & Bottom Products – Highlighted best and worst performers
+- Sales Summary (KPI) – Presented total revenue

+Each analysis was built on a dedicated worksheet and supported with appropriate chart visualisations.
+The dashboard preview above provides a consolidated view of these analyses.

+## ⭐ Exploratory Analysis (Beyond Project Requirements)

+In addition to the core project requirements, an analysis of **Average Selling Price (ASP)** was conducted to better understand the relationship between pricing, sales volume, and revenue performance.

+ASP was calculated as total sales revenue divided by total quantity sold, and is presented as a KPI in the dashboard.

+The analysis reveals a clear distinction between **volume-driven** and **price-driven** revenue patterns within the dataset.
+Some products generate high revenue through large sales volumes at relatively lower prices, while others are sold in much smaller quantities but at significantly higher prices.

+For example, several transactions involve very high quantities (e.g. 100–500 units) at moderate price levels, indicating bulk sales or high-demand products.
+In contrast, other transactions reflect low quantities (1–5 units) with high unit prices (above €700), suggesting premium or specialised products with limited demand.

+Additionally, the presence of negative quantities in the dataset highlights product returns or adjustments, further reinforcing the need to interpret revenue performance alongside both pricing and volume dynamics.

+This analysis provides a deeper understanding of how revenue is generated, showing that **high revenue is not solely driven by price, but by a combination of pricing strategy and sales volume.**

 ## 💡Recommendations
 ### **Reduce Product Dependency Risk**